bluesky66-dev/kibana/packages/kbn-logging/README.md

 - [Log level](#log-level)
 - [Layouts](#layouts)

-The way logging works in HyperSec Kibana is inspired by `log4j 2` logging framework used by [HyperSec](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#logging).
+The way logging works in Kibana is inspired by `log4j 2` logging framework used by [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#logging).
-The main idea is to have consistent logging behaviour (configuration, log format etc.) across the entire HyperSec Stack where possible.
+The main idea is to have consistent logging behaviour (configuration, log format etc.) across the entire Elastic Stack where possible.

 ## Loggers, Appenders and Layouts

-HyperSec Kibana logging system has three main components: _loggers_, _appenders_ and _layouts_.
+Kibana logging system has three main components: _loggers_, _appenders_ and _layouts_.
 These components allow us to log messages according to message type and level, and to control how these messages are formatted and where the final logs will be displayed or stored.